-One notable product that provides powerful VPN protection is Norton Secure VPN, which helps secure private data like your passwords, bank details, and credit card information when you’re using public Wi-Fi.
+A trusted VPN can provide an additional layer of security for private data like your passwords, bank details, and credit card information when you’re using public Wi-Fi.

-In addition to VPN protection, don’t forget to install and keep up-to-date reputable security software like Norton 360 to help protect you from viruses, spyware, and other malicious software.
+In addition to VPN protection, don’t forget to install and keep up-to-date reputable security software to protect your devices from viruses, spyware, and other malicious software.

 With so many cyberthreats, you probably want privacy, anonymity, and security while online.
-That’s where a reputable VPN comes in.
-VPNs can make tracking your online activities more difficult.
+While a private browser is a good step toward secure browsing, a reputable VPN can make tracking your online activities more difficult.
 The right VPN can hide your IP address and encrypt your network traffic — providing the additional protection you need.

 Try Norton 360 FREE 30-Day Trial* - Includes Norton Secure VPN